TeamPandory/pandorytool/README.md

 	-Hit the A button to install games

 **6. Play!**
-	-Make sure the added games are on by

 ## TUTORIAL GUIDE
 A step-by-step tutorial video can be found here: